Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Introduction

-In this paper, we extend the method of Ref.~\cite{Dougherty1988} to maintain a nearly spherical crystal of ammonium chloride close to a state of unstable equilibrium, and extract a value for $d_0$ from the quasistatic growth and shrinking of that crystal.
-Our final result of $0.22$nm is intermediate between the two previous results, and is also comparable to our previously-reported value for ammonium bromide.
+In this paper, we extend the method of Ref.~\cite{Dougherty1988} to maintain a nearly spherical crystal of ammonium chloride close to a state of unstable equilibrium, and extract a value for the product $D d_0$ from the quasistatic growing and shrinking of that crystal.
+Our final result of $D d_0 = \SI{0.78 \pm 0.07}{\micro m^3/s}$, is intermediate between the two previous results, and is also comparable to our previously-reported value for ammonium bromide.